Brianna-Mangat/Brianna-Mangat.github.io/content/projects/YouthGroup/index.md

 +++
 <div class=text-align>
-A design I made using Illustrator of Jesus holding a lamb, I used neutral soft color palettes for this worl and was inspired by renaissance art.
+A design I made using Illustrator of Jesus holding a lamb, I used neutral soft color palettes for this work and was inspired by renaissance art.

 </div>